otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### 4.3 Commitizen

-Commitizen helps you write consistent, structured commit messages, making project history easier to understand.
+Commitizen guides you through writing structured commit messages in a consistent format.
+This makes your git history readable - especially useful when you're trying to track down when and why something changed.

 **Install:**